 1. Are you visible?

-Try and type a few keywords or product names on the search bar for Bing or Google.
-In fact, use any of the search engines you prefer.
+Try and type a few keywords or product names on any search engine you prefer.
 Type the name of your company or any product you provide.
 Does your page pop up on the first page of the search engine?
 If not, you will need to do a complete SEO makeover of your site.
 Most companies gain traffic from searches that happen organically or naturally.
 However, potential buyers or clients have a tendency to stay on page one.
 Keeping your site where the action is on page one will mean making sure your SEO works and that your products show up when customers look for them.

 2. Your brand is not reflected accurately by your site.